tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 There are a range of other optional properties.
 See [later in this document](https://reader.tutors.dev/course/tutors-reference-manual#properties.yaml-1) for a complete list of valid properties.

 A course folder will typically contain topics (see below).
-Occassioally you may choose to place units directly in a course folder.
+Occasionally  you may choose to place units directly in a course folder.

 ### Topic